Show Creator 101

 The fireworks created by your show are affected by blocks, so you won't have to worry about them flying through the roof of your indoor theatre.
 They are also affected by flowing water, so you can even set them off at an angle!

 Having everything in your show follow a common theme isn't really necessary, but it's a big plus.

 Experiment, experiment, experiment!
-I cannot stress this enough.
+I simply cannot stress this enough.
 The key to making a great custom show is experimentation.
-You don't have to get it all right the first try.
+You can't always get everything right the first try, and truth be told, you don't have to.
 Don't be afraid to try new things in your show to see if they work out.
 Remember, if they don't quite fit in to your show, you can always change or remove them later.

 ==Frequently Asked Questions==

 I will add more FAQ's as they come up.
 Feel free to make a post here in the Creative Guides and Questions sections if you have any further questions.